Final report for FNC19-1189

-This project includes Brix Cider, Carandale Fruit Farm, Blind Giant Farm, and Lehman Family Farm.
-Brix Cider has a small 1.5 acre orchard of primarily cider apple varieties, and Brix Cider also harvests and purchases apples from several other local orchards for its hard cider business.
+This project included Brix Cider, Carandale Fruit Farm, Blind Giant Farm, and Lehman Family Farm.
+Brix Cider has a 25 acre farm where they are planting a variety of fruit crops with a focus on apples for their hard cider business.
+They also harvest and purchase apples and other fruit from several other local orchards for the hard cider business.
 Carandale Fruit Farm specializes in strawberries.
 They also grow aronia berries and black currants, and they have an experimental plot where they are growing dozens of uncommon fruit crops.
 Blind Giant Farm has a large garden, a sugar bush, and 40 acres of foraging land.
 Lehman Family Farms is a 120 acre farm where Abbie Lehman has started foraging professionally after years of passionate interest.

-The overall goal of this project is to assess the feasibility of expanding markets for 12 perennial crops and foraged plants through the craft beverage industry.
+The overall goal of this project was to assess the feasibility of expanding markets for 13 perennial crops and foraged plants through the craft beverage industry.
 Under this goal, we have the following objectives:

-- Produce 12X60 gallon test batches of hard cider that incorporate each the uncommon crops
+- Produce 13X50 gallon test batches of hard cider that incorporate each the uncommon crops

-- Assess consumer perceptions of the finished products through tasting room surveys
+- Assess consumer perceptions of the finished products through consumer surveys

 - - Producer